algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ## 5. Development tools

 ### 5.1 Assembler
-- **Functionality**: The **[assembler](#assembler)** is responsible for converting Assembly language code into a format that can be executed by the virtual processor.
-It parses the textual Assembly code and translates it into an internal representation suitable for execution.
+- **Functionality**: The **[assembler](#assembler)** is responsible for converting AT2 language code into a format that can be executed by the virtual processor.
+It parses the textual AT2 code and translates it into an internal representation suitable for execution.
-- **Error handling**: The assembler will include robust error handling to provide meaningful feedback on syntax and semantic errors in the Assembly code.
+- **Error handling**: The assembler will include robust error handling to provide meaningful feedback on syntax and semantic errors in the AT2 code.
-- **Support for directives**: In addition to instruction translation, the assembler will handle various directives that aid in the Assembly process, such as data allocation and setting starting points for execution.
+- **Support for directives**: In addition to instruction translation, the assembler will handle various directives that aid in the AT2 process, such as data allocation and setting starting points for execution.

 ### 5.2 Debugger
-- **Capabilities**: The **[debugger](#debugger)** will allow users to step through their Assembly code, inspect the contents of registers and memory, and set breakpoints.
-This tool is vital for understanding program flow and diagnosing issues in Assembly code.
+- **Capabilities**: The **[debugger](#debugger)** will allow users to step through their AT2 code, inspect the contents of registers and memory, and set breakpoints.
+This tool is vital for understanding program flow and diagnosing issues in AT2 code.
 - **User interface**: The debugger will feature a user-friendly interface, displaying key information in an easily understandable format and providing intuitive controls for program execution and inspection.
 - **Integration with assembler**: Seamless integration with the assembler ensures that users can quickly identify and fix issues in their code.

 ### 5.3 Testing framework
-- **Automated testing**: The framework will support automated testing of Assembly programs, enabling systematic verification of program functionality against predefined test cases.
+- **Automated testing**: The framework will support automated testing of AT2 programs, enabling systematic verification of program functionality against predefined test cases.
-- **Performance analysis**: Tools for analyzing the performance of Assembly programs, such as execution time and resource usage, will be included, assisting in optimizing code for efficiency.
+- **Performance analysis**: Tools for analyzing the performance of AT2 programs, such as execution time and resource usage, will be included, assisting in optimizing code for efficiency.
 - **Extensibility**: The testing framework will be designed to be extensible, allowing additional tests and functionalities to be added as the project evolves.

 ### 5.4 Code organization